MPAS-Dev/compass/docs/design_docs/compass_package.rst

 to get started with.
 New users would likely have an easier time if test cases were written in a more direct way, using a common language rather than custom XML tags.

+Importantly, creating a testcase should also be as easy as possible.
+There is a need to balance readability and reusability.
+There is a risk that the compass redesign, as it becomes heavily pythonic, may make it difficult for developers to contribute.
+But we can't go too far the other way either.
+We want the best balance possible between readability and reusibility.

 Requirement: Shared code